GMyhf/2025fall-cs201/20251215_HashTable_KMP.md

 - KMP algorithm preprocesses pat[] and constructs an auxiliary **lps[]** of size **m** (same as the size of the pattern) which is used to skip characters while matching.

-- Name **lps** indicates the <mark>longest proper prefix</mark> which is also a suffix.
+- Name **lps** indicates the <mark>longest proper prefix which is also a suffix</mark>.
 A proper prefix is a prefix with a whole string not allowed.
 For example, prefixes of “ABC” are “”, “A”, “AB” and “ABC”.
 Proper prefixes are “”, “A” and “AB”.
-Suffixes of the string are “”, “C”, “BC”, and “ABC”. 真前缀（proper prefix）是一个串除该串自身外的其他前缀。
+Suffixes of the string are “”, “C”, “BC”, and “ABC”. <mark>真前缀（proper prefix）是一个串除该串自身外的其他前缀</mark>。

 - We search for lps in subpatterns.
 More clearly we ==focus on sub-strings of patterns that are both prefix and suffix==.